Wide Plank Flooring

 Is Wide Better?

-Wide plank flooring has a rustic look, and some manufacturers are producing products with distressed surfaces.
-This distressed look can give you feeling that your floor have been around for decades if not a century or more.
+Wide plank flooring has a rustic look, and some manufacturers are producing products with distressed or hand scraped wood surfaces, which can give you feeling your floor has been around for a century or more.
 Is the look right for you?
-It depends on your home’s décor and personal taste.
-I’m pretty happy with my 5” wide flooring, it’s the middle ground between strip and the 8” to 10” stuff of the past.
+It depends on your home’s decor and your personal taste.
+I’m pretty happy with my 5” wide flooring, the middle ground between strip and the 8” to 10” stuff of the past.